Use Anonos-Enabled Processing to:

 Properly embedding GDPR Pseudonymisation controls helps to support GDPR-compliant processing of personal data.
 This is the step that the companies currently being fined by organizations like the ICO have failed to take: embedding Pseudonymisation-enabled technical controls into their data to help ensure the protection of fundamental privacy rights.

-Anonos state-of-the-art Pseudonymisation technology is superior to other data protection techniques because it helps enable lawful repurposing, distributed secondary processing and data sharing while delivering data utility alongside data protection.
+Anonos state-of-the-art decentralised data protection technology is superior to traditional centralised data protection because Anonos enables lawful repurposing, distributed secondary processing and data sharing and combining while delivering data utility equivalent to processing unprotected cleartext versions of personal data.